-Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted, including the following information:
+- Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted, including the following information:

 - Funding Level

-- Focus Area(s) that it aligns to
+- Focus Area(s) that the research aligns to

 - The research question(s) to be answered

 - Whether the research will involve human subjects or samples

-LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
+LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review.
 An invitation to submit a full application is NOT provided after LOI submission and applicants are NOT required to have such an invitation in order to proceed to submitting a full application.
+Applicants are encouraged to develop pre-application and full application components concurrently and can proceed to submit a full application any time AFTER successful submission of the pre-application and before the full application deadline.